atyvaert/ML--predicting-hotel-prices/README.md

 performed in the feature_engineering file.
 This data will be used in the modelling and Neural network file.

 --------------------------------------------------------------------------------------------------
-SAMPLE_SUBMISSIONS
+SAMPLE SUBMISSIONS
 ---------------------------------------------------------------------------------------------------
-In the sample_submissions folder there are also multiple CSV files that have the following naming convention: sample_submission_nameModel.
+In the X folder there are also multiple CSV files that have the following naming convention: sample_submission_nameModel.
 These sample submissions contain the predictions on our test set of the models with the best performance on the validation set for each category.
 These are the files that were handed in, in the Kaggle competition (only the best performing models).